April 16, 2018

 Cannabis 101: Explaining Edibles

-Recreational Marijuana Edibles
+Recreational cannabis Edibles

 Cookies, brownies, gummies, chocolates, hard candies, capsules, elixirs, mints, gum, and so much more can be infused with cannabis.
 From tea-pods to beef jerky, if you can’t find it pre-made, it can often easily be created with enough initiative and the right ingredients.